-^[141] Information provided pursuant to Art.
-123-bis, second paragraph, letter d) of the Consolidated Law on Financial Intermediation.
-(142) As amended by Legislative Decree no. 135/2016, which transposed Directive 2014/56/EU on statutory audits.
+^[134] As amended by Legislative Decree No. 135/2016, which transposed Directive 2014/56/EU on statutory audits.

-(143) The responsibilities assigned under the decree to the "Internal Control and Financial Auditing Committee" are consistent and substantively in line with the duties already assigned to the Board of Statutory Auditors of Eni, with specific consideration of its role as the "Audit Committee" under the US Sarbanes - Oxley Act (discussed in further detail below).
+(135) The responsibilities assigned under the decree to the "Internal Control and Financial Auditing Committee" are consistent and substantively in line with the duties already assigned to the Board of Statutory Auditors of Eni, with specific consideration of its role as the "Audit Committee" under the US Sarbanes - Oxley Act (discussed in further detail below).

-^[144] See Art.
-11 of Regulation (EU) no. 537/2014 concerning statutory audit (hereinafter also "European regulation on statutory audit").
-(145) See Arts.
-10, 10-bis, 10-ter, 10-quater and 17 of Legislative Decree no. 39/2010 and Arts.
+^[136] See Art.
+11 of Regulation (EU) No. 537/2014 concerning statutory audit (hereinafter also "European regulation on statutory audit").
+[137] See Arts.
+10, 10-bis, 10-ter, 10-quater and 17 of Legislative Decree No. 39/2010 and Arts.
 5 and 6 of the European regulation on statutory audit.

-(146) See Art.
+^[138] See Art.
 16 of the European regulation on statutory audit.
 The Board of Statutory Auditors in its capacity as the ICFAC submits a reasoned recommendation containing at least two alternatives for granting the engagement and expresses an appropriately justified preference for one of the two.

-(147) The oversight function of the Board of Statutory Auditors is governed by Art.
+^[139] The oversight function of the Board of Statutory Auditors is governed by Art.
 2391-bis of the Italian Civil Code, Art.
-4, paragraph 6 of the Consob regulation on related parties transactions, as well as the relevant internal regulations, to which a chapter of the "Internal Control and Risk Management System" section of this Report is dedicated.
+4, paragraph 6 of the Consob regulation on related parties transactions, as well as the relevant internal regulations, to which a chapter of the "Internal Control and Risk Management Sustem" section of this Report is dedicated.